 Electricity is not included in studio rents at Streatham Hill, Kingston, 195-205 Union Street and Worlsey Bridge Road.
 Studios at these sites are individually metered on socket usage and electricity invoiced twice a year.

-Unless otherwise stated, all our studios have 24 access.
+Unless otherwise stated, all our studios have 24/7 access.

 If you have special access requirements please get in touch to check if available studios are suitable.

-You will need to notify ASC via email with 2 month’s notice if you’d like to vacate your studio.
+You will need to notify ASC via email with two months’ notice if you’d like to vacate your studio.
 On vacating your studio, it must be clear of all belongings and rubbish and left in the same state as you moved in.
 Excessive amounts of paint and other residues must be removed and painted over.

-Equipment using gas bottles are not permitted and we also do not allow Resin in any of our buildings.
+Equipment using gas bottles are not permitted and we also do not allow resin in any of our buildings.